Content on this page was generated by AI and has not been manually reviewed.

 Is DoH the same as a VPN?

 No. DoH encrypts DNS requests, while a VPN hides your IP and encrypts all traffic through a VPN tunnel.
 Using both can give you layered privacy.
-Edge vpn reddit guide to using Edge VPN on Reddit for privacy, speed, and safety
+K edge effect radiology explained: physics, imaging techniques, clinical implications, and future directions 2026

 Should I use my ISP’s DNS when DoH is available?